-Vermont is the home to Ben & Jerry’s, the Vermont Teddy Bear, maple syrup, skiing, skating and fall colors, the Morgan Horse state animal, the Hermit Thrush state bird and the state flag making up the landscape.
-In this painting are bubbles of those animals behind the scenes or relegated to be forms of entertainment.
-A turkey farm with turkeys barely able to move, pony pulling contests where a pallet of concrete blocks is dragged by ponies or horses, a hunting culture, a ‘good news’ bubble where the killing contests of wolves, coyotes and more have been recently banned.
-A bubble showing the story of a dairy factory farm which pollutes the waterways, takes baby calves from mothers after birth to lives in calf huts, while mother cows rare tethered to milking machines in huge buildings with no sun.
-A pandemic this time the reason milk is then dumped due to surpluses.
+Vermont; home to Ben & Jerry’s, the Vermont Teddy Bear, maple syrup, with skiing, fall colors, the Morgan horse state animal, and the Hermit Thrush bird making up the landscape.
+In bubbles are animals hidden and used in entertainment.
+A turkey farm with turkeys barely able to move, horses pulling concrete blocks in pulling contests, a hunting culture, and killing contests of wolves and coyotes (recently banned!).
+A dairy factory farm pollutes the waterways, takes baby calves from mothers who are tethered to milking machines, both kept from anything natural.
+Milk is dumped with surpluses due the pandemic.

 Wisconsin, State of the Union